chhotii-alex/prospective-randomizer/README.md

 PR-3.1 is a simple generalization.
 It adds subjects to 3 (or more) groups one at a time, achieving the same goals as above.
 ```
 Find the smallest group size.
-Find the groups whose size is equal to the smallest group size.
+Find the groups whose sizes are equal to the smallest group size.
 If there are two or more such groups:
-    Compare the feature value for the subject to the mean of all subjects enrolled so far.
+    Compare the feature value for the new subject to the mean of all subjects enrolled so far.
     If the value is less than the overall mean:
         Add the subject to the smallest-group-size group with the highest mean.
     Otherwise:
         Add the subject to the smallest-group-size group with the lowest mean.
 Otherwise:
-    Add the subject to the one group of smallest size.
+    Add the new subject to the one group of smallest size.
 ```
 Note that at this point, the algorithm will give the exact same results if, before each iteration of the algorithm, we replace the feature values with z-score normalized feature values (that is, values with the mean subtracted,